AltCampus/AC-JS-methods/Ex5-assignment-level-2-EJaaav/block-01-BJaacl/index.md

 // your code goes here

 // Test
-console.log(textTruncate("We are doing JS string exercises.", 15, "!!")); //"We are doing !!"
+console.log(textTruncate('We are doing JS string exercises.', 15, '!!')); //"We are doing !!"
 ```

 - Write a JavaScript function to chop a string into chunks of a given length.